Falyrion/Spotify-Pipeline/README.md

 # Run Airflow server with Docker Compose
 The last step is to run the Airflow server.
 I used a docker container on a local Windows machine to test the functionality.
-A guide of how to set up Docker Compose to run Airflow can be found on the [Airflow Docs](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html).
+A guide on how to set up Docker Compose to run Airflow can be found on the [Airflow Docs](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html).
-I then set up an Airflow server on a remote linux server (Ubuntu 20.04.4).
+I then set up an Airflow server on a remote Linux server (Ubuntu 20.04.4).